phantomstudios/react-gtm/.github/ISSUE_TEMPLATE/REPORT_A_BUG.md

 e.g. "Data refuses to load when accessing via https..."

-> Which version of react-gtm are you using?
+> Which version of @phntms/react-gtm are you using?

 e.g. `0.1.0`

-> What version of React are you using react-gtm within?
+> What version of React are you using @phntms/react-gtm within?

 e.g. `16.9.0`